Lyubomir-Dakov/Flask-Calorie-Calculator/README.md

 ### **Basic food search**

 This is the public part of the application.
-Every user is allowed to use this resource including non registered/logged users
+Every user is allowed to use this resource including non registered/logged users.

 Request method **GET**<br>